grease-xmr/grease/docs/src/12_new_channel.typ

         - The merchant's id
     - Protocol-specific initialization data.
 This might include commitments for parameters that will be shared later, the KES public keys that can be accepted, etc.
+2. New channel proposal from Customer to Merchant
+3. Accepting the proposal from Merchant to Customer

 #include "../diagrams/new_channel_sequence.md"